CamdenClark/anchor-book/simple-counter/2-test.md

 ```

 We can be pretty sure at this point that we are initializing our counter with
 the correct value!
-Let's change it back to `anchor.BN(0)` and move on.
+Change it back to `anchor.BN(0)` before we move on..